Give Us a Call Today!

 Defending California Employers Against Unfounded Discrimination Complaints

-Federal and state laws prohibit employers from discriminating against employees based on race, color, national origin, ancestry, gender, religion, disability, pregnancy status, marital status, age, or sexual orientation.
-Discrimination can include failure to hire, failure to promote, harassment, retaliation, constructive termination, wrongful termination, and any other action that adversely affects an employee.
+Federal and state laws strictly prohibit employers from discriminating against workers based on race, color, national origin, ancestry, gender, religion, disability, pregnancy status, marital status, age, or sexual orientation.
+Discrimination includes a wide range of conduct, such as refusing to hire, denying promotions, engaging in harassment, retaliating against employees, forcing constructive termination, or wrongfully terminating someone.
+Essentially, any action that negatively affects an employee because of a protected characteristic may qualify as unlawful discrimination.

-An employee may claim discrimination if they believe they were terminated, retaliated against, not hired, or otherwise treated adversely due to their membership of a particular protected class.
-Discrimination laws apply both in the workplace and during the hiring process.
-Under no circumstance can you discriminate against an employee or job candidate due to their age, religion, disability, race, national origin, gender, pregnancy status, or any other protected factor.
+An employee may claim discrimination when they believe your company terminated them, retaliated against them, denied them a job, or treated them differently because of their membership in a protected class.
+These laws apply both in the workplace and during the hiring process.
+Therefore, you must avoid making employment decisions based on age, religion, disability, race, national origin, gender, pregnancy status, or any other protected characteristic.

 Questions you should avoid asking during a hiring process include: